Sawwik404/sw-loading-screen/README.md

 # 💾 How to Install
 Download file and drop in your “resources” folder

-Add to your server.cfg file: ensure bd_loadingscreen Install done.
+Add to your server.cfg file: ensure sw-loading-screen Install done.
 Have Fun !!

 # ⚙️ Config